AT THE LAW CENTER

 - Publish a quarterly bulletin setting forth the text of rules filed with it during the preceding quarter;

-- Keep an up-to-date and permanent codification of all rules thus published and remaining in effect, together with a complete index and appropriate tables that is open to the public for inspection; and
+- Keep an up-to-date and permanent codification of all rules thus published and remaining in effect, together with a complete index and appropriate tables that are open to the public for inspection; and

 - Furnish one free copy of each of every issue of the bulletin and of the codified rules or supplements to the Office of the President, Congress, all appellate courts, the National Library, and such other agencies that Congress may select

-Only properly certified rules, regulations, and issuances adopted by government agencies within the definition provided for in the Administrative Code of 1987 are require to file with ONAR.
-Generally, those in scope will be general or of permanent character.
+Only properly certified rules, regulations, and issuances adopted by government agencies within the definition provided for in the Administrative Code of 1987 are required to be filed with ONAR.
+Generally, those in scope are implementing rules of general or permanent character.